AS 91906 Annotated exemplars

 The student has documented the program with variable/module names and organised comments that describe code function and behaviour.
 For example:

-• the code has comments at key points which describe code function and behaviour, e.g. ‘#function to display menu choices selected for the week – called from update choices or new week’.
+• The code has comments at key points that describe code function and behaviour, e.g. ‘#function to display menu choices selected for the week—called from update choices or new week.’

 The student has followed common conventions for the chosen programming language.
 For example:

-The student has tested and debugged the program effectively to ensure that it works on a sample of both expected and relevant boundary cases.
+The student has tested and debugged the program effectively to ensure that it works on a sample of both expected and t boundary cases.
 The program should provide the opportunity to test boundary cases.
+For example:

-• they have provided evidence of testing relevant components (or the complete program) to confirm that it works correctly on a range of boundary cases, e.g. the upper and lower bounds of the number of servings required
+• They have provided evidence of testing components (or the complete program) to confirm that it works correctly on a range of boundary cases, e.g. the upper and lower bounds of the number of servings required.

 Achieved